WCSCourses/HumanGenEpi/manuals/Sample_array_QC/Sample_array_QC.md

 <img src="https://user-images.githubusercontent.com/8644480/170681398-e29f945e-fc94-4876-b695-9a8f2250968e.png"  width="500" height="300">
 </p>

-In this practical, we will first generate the summary profiles of
+In this practical, we will investigate the
-+ missingness (Sample and variant)
++ **Missingness** for samples and variants
-+ sex chromosome heterogeneity and missingness
++ **Heterogeneity** in terms of inbreeding coefficient for sex chromosomes and autosomes
++ Identify-by-descent (IBD) and coefficient of relationship (PI_hat) for **relatedness** assessment
++ Principal component analysis (PCA) for identification **population outliers**
-+
++ Hardy-weinberg equilibrium

 ## Step 0: Download the genotype data
-- First, create a directory named `QC` for this practical section
+- First, create a directory named `practical2_QC` for this practical section

 ```bash
 mkdir ~/practical2_QC
 cd ~/practical2_QC
 ```

-- Download the raw genotype data in binary format and save it to the current directory
+- Download the raw genotype data in PLINK binary format and save it to the current directory
 ```bash
 wget https://github.com/WCSCourses/HumanGenEpi/raw/main/course_data/SNP_array_QC/practical2.tar.gz
 ```

 ### Dataset
 The dataset used in this practical was simuated from haplotypes of East Asian samples of the 1000 Genomes Project ([Phase 3](https://www.internationalgenome.org/category/phase-3/)).
-SNPs included in the dataset reflect to those included in the [Illumina Asian Screening array](https://www.illumina.com/products/by-type/microarray-kits/infinium-asian-screening.html) designed to maximize the genomic coverage for East Asian population.
+SNPs included in the dataset reflect to those assayed in the [Illumina Asian Screening array](https://www.illumina.com/products/by-type/microarray-kits/infinium-asian-screening.html) designed to maximize the genomic coverage for East Asian population.

 ## Sample-QC
-## Step_1: Individuals with excessive missing genotypes
+## Step 1: Individuals with excessive missing genotypes
 - Obtain profile of missingness per individual and per SNP
 ```bash
 plink --bfile chrAll.ASA --missing --out chrAll.ASA.beforeQC